DataDog/nginx-datadog/design.md

 Nginx is not meant to be built as a library.
-When building an nginx module, nginx's (C language) build system "drives the build."  `nginx-opentracing` snuck C++ into the mix by altering `make` variables outside of that allowed by the build contract between nginx and its modules (but nobody was harmed).
+When building an nginx module, nginx's (C language) build system "drives the build."  `nginx-opentracing` snuck C++ into the mix by altering `make` variables outside of that allowed by the build contract between nginx and its modules (but nobody was harmed) They also relinked the resulting shared object in order to include the C++ standard library.

 For `nginx-datadog`, I wanted nginx to be a cmake library of type `OBJECT`, like the other dependencies, so that it could be part of a single build in the same way.
+No sneaking variables into the nginx build, no relinking.

 One option is to port nginx's build system to cmake.
 There's at least one project on github that claims to do this.
 I don't like it.